Different Costs of Divorce

 Are Their Ways to Circumvent These Costs?

 You should expect many of these common costs of divorce, but there are some ways to help circumvent or reduce them.
-For instance, a more amicable separation with an uncontested divorce often results in less time at court.
+For instance, a more amicable separation with an uncontested divorce in Rhode Island often results in less time at court.
 This can help to reduce your cost.
 In addition, a situation where alimony, child support, and similar expenses aren’t necessary will lessen the costs of divorce.
 However, coming to an agreement about some of these matters will prevent the court from making a decision, further reducing your costs.

 When it comes to those costs that go beyond financial, it’s important to have a good support system in place to help you through the stress.
 The thought of having to bring other people into your pain can be hard.
 But, family and friends can really help you through this tough time.